 Heather is a masters-level mental health professional with advanced training in mind/body medicine from the Harvard Mind/Body Medical Institute and is the past Director of the Mind/Body Medicine and Women’s Health Education programs at The University of Virginia Medical Center.
 Throughout the retreat, she’ll teach afternoon workshops featuring tools and methods from her extensive experience in women’s stress management.

-To get a sneak peek into what retreat participants will experience at the Costa Brava Running + Wellness Retreat in Spain, I asked Heather to answer a few questions about women’s stress and health:
+We asked Heather to answer a few questions about women’s stress and health:

 Q: Why do you think women experience the effects of stress more acutely than men?

 Heather: Despite some role equalization in our society, women are still left with juggling multiple roles and responsibilities.
 The hours between 5 and 8 p.m. can be particularly stressful as it’s a time of transition from a long day of work responsibilities to home and family.
 Coping with so many duties involves a lot of logistics and decision making, which can be stress-inducing.